Flood advisories and warnings remain in effect for several municipalities in Puerto Rico

 On the other hand, these bodies of water have flowed at high levels during the day: Fajardo River, in Fajardo; Grande creek in Trujillo Alto; Guayanes river in Yabucoa; Cayaguas River in San Lorenzo; Rio Grande de Patillas; La Plata river in Toa Alta, Toa Baja and Dorado; Bayamón River in Bayamón; Caguitas river in Caguas; Margarita creek in Guaynabo; Guadiana river in Naranjito; Blanco River in Naguabo and Grande de Loíza River in San Lorenzo.

-To the list, the meteorological agency added: Aguas Buenas, Bayamón, Cataño, Corozal, Dorado, Guaynabo, Naranjito, Toa Alta, Toa Baja, Vega Alta, Vega Baja, Caguas and San Lorenzo until 5:45 p.m.

-“Strong thunderstorms moving through the area, especially in saturated soils of eastern and northeastern Puerto Rico,” warned the SNM in San Juan.

 Heavy rains over the weekend prompted dozens of flood watches and warnings for different parts of the island.
-Some of the affected municipalities were Naguabo, Caguas, Cidra, San Lorenzo, Dorado, Guaynabo, Cataño and Río Grande.
+Some of the affected municipalities were: Aguas Buenas, Bayamón, Cataño, Carolina, Guaynabo, San Juan, Trujillo Alto, Aguada, Añasco, Mayagüez, Rincón, Naguabo, Cidra, Río Grande, Arroyo, Caguas, Gurabo and San Lorenzo.

 This morning a warning was in effect until 8:15 am for Naguabo, because the Blanco River was out of its course.